Music of Romania: Moldavia (Moldova)

 Violin and țambal are the modern format most common in Moldavian dance music.
 Prior to the 20th century, however, the violin was usually accompanied by the cobza, which, although very rare, is still in use today.
-Brass ensembles are now found in the central part of the county.
+Brass ensembles are now found in the central part of the country.
 Moldavia is also known for brass bands similar to those in Serbia.

 Transylvania

-Transylvania has been historically and culturally more linked to Central European countries than Southeastern Europe, and its music reflects those influences.
+Transylvania has been historically and culturally more linked to Central European countries than to Southeastern Europe, and its music reflects those influences.
 The province is tied historically to the smaller western regions of Maramureș, Criana and Banat and they are often referred to collectively as Transylvania.

 Violin, kontra and double bass, sometimes with a cimbalom, are the most integral ensemble unit.
 All these instruments are used to play a wide variety of songs, including numerous kinds of specific wedding songs.

 Drum, guitar and violin make up the typical band in Maramureș and virtuoso fiddlers are also popular in the area.
 In the end of the 1990s, the Maramuzical music festival was organized to draw attention to the indigenous music of the area.